Plant DetailShow Menu

 Description

-This species of moth orchid is from Luzon, Philippines.
-It is an epiphytic, tropical herbaceous perennial in the orchid family (Orchidaceae).
+Phalaenopsis schilleriana is an epiphytic, tropical, herbaceous perennial or houseplant in the orchid family (Orchidaceae) and native to the Philippines.
 The species epithet honors Consul Schiller, a German orchid grower and enthusiast in the 1860s.
-This moth orchid might be the most widely cultivated species in the genus.
+The commercial market is dominated by hybrids, but this moth orchid might be the most widely cultivated species in the genus.

 This moth orchid has large, pale pink flowers in quantity on panicles.
 It has leaves barred with silver and often suffused with purple on the underside, so it is attractive even without flowers.
 Numerous varieties and forms have been described, but they are all treated as synonyms of the species.